crystal-lang/crystal-book/installation/on_linux_using_snap.md

 # On Linux using Snap

-To easily install Crystal on a Linux distribution you can use [Snap](https://snapcraft.io/docs/installing-snapd).
+To easily install Crystal on a Linux distribution you can use [Snap](https://snapcraft.io/crystal).

 ```
-sudo snap install crystal
+sudo snap install crystal --classic
 ```

 You can also install the latest nightly build by using the `edge` channel.
 ```
-sudo snap install crystal --edge
+sudo snap install crystal --classic --edge
 ```